Stirling-Tools/Stirling-Tools.github.io/docs/Pro.md

 ## Purchase

 To purchase stirling PDF Pro, please navigate to https://stirlingpdf.com/pricing and select either Pro or Enterprise, depending on your use-case.
-For Pro, you will be redirected to Stripe to setup and handle a subscription, after which you will be automatically emailed your license key at the email provided to Stripe.
+For Pro, you will be redirected to Stripe to set up and handle a subscription, after which you will be automatically emailed your license key at the email provided to Stripe.

 ## Activation